SchedulesDirect/mfdb-json/README.md

 ###Link lineup to MythTV sources

-Now that we've got a videosource configured, you have to link the videosource to the lineup you've added to your account.
+Now that we've got a videosource configured, you have to link it to the lineup you've added to your Schedules Direct account.

 ```
 Schedules Direct functions: